Feb 20, 2018

 SIMON: Sorry, who was it that contacted you?

-HARRY MILLER: Uh, I believe his name was Matt.
+HARRY MILLER: I believe his name was Matt.

-SIMON: And what did Matt say in his original sort of communication?
+SIMON: What did Matt say in his original sort of communication?

-HARRY MILLER: This is extremely paraphrased because I don't have a distinct memory of all of it.
+HARRY MILLER: This is extremely paraphrased, because I don't have a distinct memory of all of it.
 And initially I was very suspect of him.
-And the reason I was suspect is because he had a strong accent and at the time there was a lot of commotion about Muslims.
-And I thought he was a Muslim of some kind trying to set something up.
+And the reason I was suspect is because he had a strong accent, and at the time there was a lot of commotion about Muslims.
+And I thought he was some Muslim of some kind, and was trying to set something up.

 ANNIE: What did his voice sound like?

-HARRY MILLER: sigh* It wasn't like you, or you know like an American, wasn't articulate.
-It was broken.
+HARRY MILLER: It wasn't like you, you know, or an American.
+You know, it wasn't articulate.
+It was—it was broken.

-SIMON: And, and so he—he said he wanted a flash mob and what did he—what did he say he wanted you to do?
+SIMON: And so he—he said he wanted a flash mob, and what did he—what did he say he wanted you to do?

 HARRY MILLER: He was asking me about making a trailer with a jail type of thing on it.

-HARRY MILLER: And I did eventually say yes because he had an elaborate website and he told me in was part of a big group of people and I went there...
+HARRY MILLER: And I did eventually say yes, because he had an elaborate website, and he told me he was part of a big group of people.
+And I went there ...

 SIMON: Do you remember the name of the website?

 MILLER: Being Patriotic.
 It's dismantled according to the FBI now.
-In fact I even tried to pull it up and I can't get it either.
-What was odd was that they insisted on paying me.
+In fact, I tried to pull it up and I can't get it either.
+What was odd is that they insisted on paying me.

 SIMON: How did they end up paying for it?

-HARRY MILLER: They sent me, [sigh] to a check cashing place
+HARRY MILLER: They sent me to a check-cashing place

 ANNIE: And how much money was it?

-SIMON: Can you describe what this, uh, once the construction was complete, what your truck looked like?
+SIMON: Can you describe what this—once the construction was complete, what your truck looked like?

-HARRY MILLER: Yeah I have an S350 Ford pickup truck
+HARRY MILLER: Yeah, I have an F-350 Ford pickup truck.

-HARRY MILLER: Yeah and I built a chain-link fence, three sides and then one side with a gate. and on the four corners I had the American flag, of course.
-And there was a lot of talk about who was going to go in the cage.
+HARRY MILLER: Yeah.
+And I built a chain-link fence, three sides and then one side with a gate.
+And on the four corners I had the American flags, of course.
+And there was a lot of talk about who was gonna go in the cage.

-ANNE-MARIE MARGARET THOMAS: And I made the costume, I made the costume out of a nurse's outfit and on the back it said “inmate.” (laugh) So I went to the Hollywood mask store and bought a full-head mask of Hillary.
+ANNE-MARIE MARGARET THOMAS: And I made the costume.
+I made the costume out of a nurse's outfit, and on the back it said "inmate." [laughs] So I went to the Hollywood mask store and I bought a full-head mask of Hillary.

-SIMON: And so what were like you're told to, like what were you told?
-Show up at this place at this time, at this date, and you just did it?
+SIMON: And so what were—like, you're told to—what were you told?
+Show up at this place at this time and this date, and you just did it?

-HARRY MILLER: I don't know if you know Palm Beach, but it's City Place in front of Cheesecake Factory where this happened.
+HARRY MILLER: I don't know if you know Palm Beach, but it was City Place in front of the Cheesecake Factory where this happened.

-SIMON: Harry was told to show up August 20th, 1 PM, outside the Cheesecake Factory.
-That's where this is gonna go down.
+ANNIE: Harry was told to show up August 20, 1:00 pm, outside the Cheesecake Factory.
+That's where this was gonna go down.

-HARRY MILLER: That was another thing I kept asking, are you gonna be there?
+HARRY MILLER: Well, that was another thing.
+I kept asking, "Are you gonna be there?
 Who's gonna run this thing?
-Where do I go?
-Oh just go to City Place you'll know.
+Where do I go?"
+"Oh, no. You just go to City Place.
+They'll know."

-SIMON: So he shows up in front of the Cheesecake Factory with his truck, with the big cage he'd built on that back and sure enough there were people there.
+ANNIE: So he shows up in front of the Cheesecake Factory with his truck, with the big cage he'd built on that back.
+And sure enough, there were people there.

 ANNE-MARIE MARGARET THOMAS: We were given a script.